mirandaday16/mediabias/Meetings/Meeting Notes.md

     - Caption sentiment compared to article sentiment (annotated in JSON files)
 - Created a chart of # of captions which mention 0, 1, etc. MAIN entities
 - Updated matplotlib displays with charts of most important numbers

+**Up Next**:
+- Decide how to incorporate secondary media into analysis.
+Most articles do not have secondary media.
+How many do?
+Are there any noticeable patterns?
+How can we compare them?

 ---